kelvinz/code-notes/ai/image/prompts.md

 Retro/Vintage: Designs inspired by past decades, like 80s or 90s aesthetics.
 Comic Book: Bold outlines, halftone patterns, and vibrant colors mimicking comic art.
 Geometric: Designs composed of basic shapes like circles, triangles, and squares.
+Doodle/Sketch: Hand-drawn look with simple lines and shading.